Skip to main content

 • Other career development resources.

-There are some key decisions to make as you get ready to deploy your solution.
 Will you deploy the entirety of the solution at once?
 Roll out features slowly to gain steam over time?
-Will you pilot with a certain group or go big with the entirety of your organization up front?
+Pilot with a certain group or go big with the entirety of your organization up front?

 Don’t forget that this is a major change management effort.
 Introducing an internal talent market requires a fundamental shift in how you as an organization think about your talent.
-Your employees likely haven’t experienced this level of support for their growth and they’ll need time to understand how best to interact with the talent marketplace.

 My recommendation would be to release components iteratively over time versus introducing the entire talent marketplace platform at once.

-Further, lean on your HR Business Partners and Business SMEs to better understand what challenges their teams are facing that might impact your deployment.
+Further, lean on your HR business partners and business SMEs to better understand what challenges their teams are facing that might impact your deployment.
 This information is critical in building a plan that will meet all of your employees’ needs.

 It’s also critical that you come up with a sustainability plan.
-This is not an ‘off the side of your desk’ effort—implementing your talent marketplace will be the culmination of a substantial amount of work.
-It’s critical that you have the manpower in place to make iterative enhancements over time to ensure you maintain the efficacy of your talent marketplace.
+This is not an ‘off the side of your desk’ effort, implementing your talent marketplace will be the culmination of a substantial amount of work.

-It’s also essential that your sustainability efforts aren’t deployed solely to the Talent Management/HR organization to support.
+It’s also essential that your sustainability efforts aren’t deployed solely to the talent management/HR organization to support.
 Continued business ownership is critical for sustaining adoption and realizing value over time.

-Most talent marketplace platforms will offer similar functionalities: a slick UI, competency and skill mapping for your roles, a gig or stretch assignment portal, mentor opportunities, etc.
+Most talent marketplace platforms will offer similar functionalities: a slick UI, competency, and skill mapping for your roles, a gig or stretch assignment portal, mentor opportunities, etc.

 So how do you select a talent marketplace platform?

-This comes down to step 1 from above: Define your Northstar.
+This comes down to Step 1 from above: Define your Northstar.
 Organizations are going to have wildly divergent needs based on their size, scope, and complexity.

-The larger and more complex your organization is, the greater your need will be for a highly automated, artificial intelligence-based HR tech solution to simplify both the administration of the platform and ensure you can provide the best experience for your colleagues.
+The larger and more complex your organization is, the greater your need will be for a highly automated, artificial intelligence-based HR tech solution to simplify the administration of the platform and ensure you can provide the best experience for your colleagues.

 Beyond the technical components, my best advice is to select a vendor who is co-invested in your solution.

 The best vendors will provide you with significant access to their time, tools, and resources to ensure that you have all the support needed to make the most out of their solution.
+This includes access to their:

 • Technology team who owns their UI and ensures it continues to meet your needs